Read This First

 The main pressure comes from treating a useful distinction as final, or treating a local insight as if it solved more than it actually solves.

-The first anchor is Differentiate between philosophy of mind and psychology.
-Without it, Psychology and Philosophy can sound important while still leaving the reader unsure how to sort the case in front of them.
+Start with Differentiate between philosophy of mind and psychology.
+Without that first grip, Psychology and Philosophy can sound weighty while staying hard to use.

 Read this page as part of the wider Philosophy of Mind branch: the prompts point inward to the topic, but they also point outward to neighboring questions that keep the topic honest.